Introduction

 What to do: lubricate the moving parts.

-what to do: make tighter the cables for improved handling.
+what to do: make the cables tighter for improved handling.

 What to do: change the scraper bar to collect extra snow.